 Gemini’s CEO: Dr. Annie Shibata

-In addition, I have presented workshops in the United States and Japan and design and deliver Communication courses and workshops for for-profit and non-profit organizations.
-I’ve also given testimony as an expert witness on Japanese culture and communication in several business-related court cases, and have advised US and Japan-based students and professionals for over 25 years.
-It has been my privilege to serve in several volunteer leadership positions as well, including non-profit Healthcare board member, chairing the strategic planning committee in my local school district, and serving as President of the AFWJ, a professional association of over 500 expatriate women in Japan.
+I teach Leadership, Cross-cultural Communication, Crisis Communication, Conflict, Negotiation, and Public Speaking courses at the undergraduate and graduate college level.
+I have designed and delivered customized workshops in the United States and Japan for both profit and non-profit organizations.
+It has been my privilege to serve in several volunteer leadership positions, including non-profit Healthcare Board Member, chairing the strategic planning committee in my local school district, and serving as President and Advisory Board member of the AFWJ, a professional association of over 500 expatriate women in Japan.

 Serving clients is a responsibility and an honor I value highly.
-Please call for a free, confidential consultation about your personal or organizational communication needs.
-Let me help you enhance your message!
+Please call for a free, confidential consultation about your personal or organizational communication or educational needs.
+Let me help YOU enhance your message!

-Some organizations I’ve had the privilege and pleasure of working with include:
+Some organizations I have had the privilege and pleasure of working for include:

 - 4-H New York (USA)